 As well as Edinburgh and London, Kirsty also has experience of working in the field of family law in the USA and France.
 She spent three months working at the National Centre for Missing and Exploited Children in Alexandria, VA, USA and completed a summer internship with Veronique Chauveau and Alexandre Boiche in Paris, France.

-Kirsty is an active member of Resolution and sits on the London YResolution committee.
+Kirsty is an active member of Resolution in England.
 She is also a member of the Family Law Association in Scotland and the Society of Scottish Lawyers in London.